wadpac/GGIR/docs/news/index.md

 - Part 1: Recently introduced split records functionality only considered windows timestamps that overlap with recordings.
-Now changed to include any split time for which the resulting time segment overlaps for at least 12 hours wiht the accelerometer recording.
+Now changed to include any split time for which the resulting time segment overlaps for at least 12 hours with the accelerometer recording.

 - Part 5 and visualreport: Add new guider types such as marker button to time series.